animetosho/node-yencode/README.md

 ---------

 -   fast raw yEnc encoding with incremental support and the ability to specify line length.
-Will use SSE2 if available
+Optimised to use SSE2 and SSSE3/SSE4.1 if available - a single thread can achieve \>500MB/s on a low power Atom CPU, or \>3GB/s on a Core-i series CPU.

 -   full yEnc encoding for single and multi-part posts, according to the [version 1.3 specifications](<http://www.yenc.org/yenc-draft.1.3.txt>)